v0lliner/leen-epood/docs/maksekeskus-integration.md

 ### Logging

-All payment-related events are logged to `logs/maksekeskus_YYYY-MM-DD.log`.
-Check these logs for detailed information about payment processing.
+All payment-related events are logged to the console.
+In a production environment, consider implementing a more robust logging solution.

 ## Contact Information